 Gloucester Old Spots

-Three years later and we LOVE our Old Spots.
-Once you get accustomed to their sweet personality, easy temperment, and great mothering, it would be hard to consider any other breed.
+Since then, there was no looking back.
+Once you get accustomed to the Old Spot's sweet personality, easy temperament, and great mothering, it would be hard to consider any other breed.

 The Gloucestershire Old Spots is a white pig with large black spotting, heavy drooping ears, and a scooped out face.
+Old Spot's are clearly lard pigs and do have a fatty carcass.
 They are susceptible to sunburn and must have shade and a wallow during the summer heat and sun.

-Gloucestershire Old Spots originated in the Berkeley Valley region of England and from there, spread throughtout the UK and the remainder of the world.
+Gloucestershire Old Spots originated in the Berkeley Valley region of England and from there, spread throughout the UK and the remainder of the world.

 The origin of the breed is unknown but is probably from the native stock of the area along with introductions of other various breeds along the way.

-The Old Spots are medium-sized pigs, and at one time, were called the Orchard Pig or Cottage Pig.
-They were commonly raised on waste agricultural products of the area such as windfall orchard fruit and whey.
+The Old Spot is a medium-sized pig, and was once called the Orchard Pig or Cottage Pig.
+They were commonly raised on small family farms on waste agricultural products of the area such as windfall orchard fruit and whey.
 They do very well on pasture and are great for small scale farm production like ours.

 Old wives-tales suggest that their black spotting was the result of fruit falling and bruising them as they roamed the fruit orchards they commonly foraged in.